FleppyGamer/chale-von-engels/README.md

   - Header navbar (Mobile devices);
   - Contact section subtitles;
 - Profile pictures in the rating section;
+- An icon to the head of the page;

 ### Modified:
 - The button in the contact form gained new colors;